649000/library-management-api/README.md

-# Library Management API service with AWS DynamoDB
+# Library Management API Service
 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/summary/new_code?id=649000_springboot-dynamodb-rest-api)

 ## Overview
-This is a Spring Boot RESTful API service connected to AWS DynamoDB.
+This project entails a Spring Boot RESTful API service seamlessly integrated with AWS DynamoDB.
+Its primary focus is on efficient book management within a library ecosystem.

-The objective of this project are:
+## Objectives
-1. Familiarize with Java, Spring Boot, and Maven
+* Java, Spring Boot, and Maven Mastery: Familiarize oneself comprehensively with Java programming, Spring Boot framework, and Maven for robust application development.
-2. Utilise AWS DynamoDB in a Spring Boot project
+* Leveraging AWS DynamoDB within Spring Boot: Explore and utilize AWS DynamoDB's potential within a Spring Boot environment for effective data management.
-3. Build a RESTful API service
+* Crafting a RESTful API Service: Build a powerful and user-friendly API service adept at managing a library's literary assets and member relationships.

 ## Features
-This API service handles primary housekeeping functions of a library.
-It helps to manage literary assets and relationships with the library members.
-It also keeps track of books that have been checked out by the members.
+This API service serves as the backbone for essential library functions, encompassing:

+* Management of Literary Assets: Facilitating the organization and oversight of books within the library.
+* Member Relationship Management: Tracking and managing relationships between the library and its members.
+* Efficient Book Checkout Tracking: Recording details of books checked out by library members.
-This project has also been deployed onto Railway.
-Railway is an infrastructure platform similar AWS.
-Railway was chosen because it provides free tier for hobbyist.
+* Additionally, the project is hosted on Railway, a hobbyist-friendly infrastructure platform similar to AWS, chosen for its accommodating free-tier provision.

-### Technologies
+## Technologies Utilized
-1. Spring Boot
+* Spring Boot: Empowering rapid API development.
-   1. Spring Data DynamoDB
+* Spring Data DynamoDB: Streamlining interactions with AWS DynamoDB for seamless data operations.
-   2. SpringDoc OpenAPI
-   3. Spring Boot Actuator
-2. Lombok
-3. Maven
-4. MapStruct
+* SpringDoc OpenAPI: Facilitating API documentation and interaction.
+* Spring Boot Actuator: Enabling efficient monitoring and management of the application.
+* Lombok: Reducing boilerplate code through annotations.
+* Maven: Orchestrating the project's build and dependencies.
+* MapStruct: Simplifying Java bean mappings.
-5. AWS Java SDK For Amazon DynamoDB
+* AWS Java SDK For Amazon DynamoDB: Enabling smooth integration with DynamoDB using Java.

-## Running the project
+## Installation and Setup Instructions
 AWS Access and Secret keys are required and must be set as an environment variable to run this app

 Example on setting environment variable on macOS: